movementlabsxyz/MIP/MIP/mip-34/README.md

 #### Handle fastconfirmation (addresses 4.)

+For fastconfirmation, the following steps are implemented in a contract on L2:

 - vote: receive a vote or a set of votes, verify the integrity of the votes (signatures) and the minimum threshold (e.g. 2/3)
 - confirm: once the threshold is reached, confirm the block (or sequence of blocks) on L2